The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Recollections on moduli spaces and cobordism categories

 \subsection{The cobordism category}

-All cobordism categories we consider will be weakly unital topological categories.
+All cobordism categories we consider will be weakly unital \footnote{ We will be using the definition of weakly unital given in \cite{Stb19} as it is the one relevant for the local additivity theorem \ref{thm:local-add}.
+Since the cobordism category is also fibrant this will imply that it is weakly left and right unital in the sense of \cite{ERW19}.
+(See \cite[Remark 3.12]{ERW19}.) } topological categories.
 We refer the reader to \cite{ERW19} for an excellent introduction to semisimplicial spaces, non-unital topological categories, and fibrancy conditions.
-By convention all our categories $\mcC$ will be non-unital and $B\mcC$ will denote the ``fat geometric realisation'' of the semisimplicial space $N\mcC$, even if $\mcC$ happens to have units.
+By convention all our categories $\mcD$ will be non-unital and $B\mcD$ will denote the ``fat geometric realisation'' of the semisimplicial space $N\mcD$, even if $\mcD$ happens to have units.

-\begin{defn} A \emph{non-unital topological category} $\mcC$ consists of the following data: a space of objects $O$, a space of morphisms $M$, source and target maps $s,t:M \to O$, and a composition map
+\begin{defn} A \emph{non-unital topological category} $\mcD$ consists of the following data: a space of objects $O$, a space of morphisms $M$, source and target maps $s,t:M \to O$, and a composition map

 This data is subject to the axioms

 for any three morphisms $f,g,h \in M$ with $t(f)=s(g)$ and $t(g) = s(h)$. \end{defn}

 \begin{defn} For any two objects $x,y \in O$ the space of morphism from $x$ to $y$ is defined as the pullback